McDavid3000/xmlToCsv-techtest/techtest/README.md

 ## What would be done with more time

-- Improve error handling and reporting to be more granlar i.e. reports specific issue with respect to data.
+- Improve error handling and reporting to be more granular i.e. report specific issues with respect to data.
 - Program currently fails if even just one data block is invalid.
 Depending on business requirements, this could be changed to simply discard/report the invalid block and continue writing valid blocks
-- Currently iterating over data numerous times througout program.
+- Currently iterating over data numerous times throughout program.
 This could be made more efficient, although maybe at the cost of code readability and modularity.
 - Data currently checked right before file write.
 Ideally the program would catch invalid data before getting this far.
 - Investigate a more direct way of reading and processing XML that does not require conversion to JSON and/or array
 - Investigate other testing suites